-- group (hoomd.group) Group of particles on which to apply this method. - limit (bool) (optional) Enforce that no particle moves more than a distance of a limit in a single time step nve performs constant volume, constant energy simulations using the standard Velocity-Verlet method.
+- group (hoomd.group) Group of particles on which to apply this method. - limit (bool) (optional) Enforce that no particle moves more than a distance of a limit in a single time step - zero_force (bool) When set to true, particles in the a group are integrated forward in time with constant velocity and any net force on them is ignored.

+nve performs constant volume, constant energy simulations using the standard Velocity-Verlet method.
 For poor initial conditions that include overlapping atoms, a limit can be specified to the movement a particle is allowed to make in one time step.
 After a few thousand time steps with the limit set, the system should be in a safe state to continue with unconstrained integration.